 Great satisfaction arises as I see the AZG strengthening; keeping up the sesshin schedule in my absence, adding a sitting day on the month I don’t come up, the creation of the practice committee, Sangha Day, newsletter vitality, continued willingness to slog through all the issues of property acquisition.
 May such vigorous sangha life continue.

 I look forward to our five day November retreat.
 I hope that as many people as possible can stretch to commit to all of the days and that everyone can attend at least part of the schedule.
 The concentration that builds in longer sittings is a significant practice experience.
 Try it and see.

 Dear AZG Dharma Friends,

 Thank you for the generous gift certificate to Shambala books.
 What a pleasure to go and browse with that permission in my pocket.
 Thank you also for your continuing support of me as teacher, allowing me to explore my voice and place in that role.

+As I write, the winter solstice is close, the darkest time of the year, reminding us of our own cycles of life and growth and death and retraction.
 Buddha's Enlightenment was on December 8th.
 His birthday will be in the spring, near Easter.
 We are invited to let the short days slow us down so we can sense the cold ground beneath the business of our lives and listen quietly and attentively.

 theirs and meet one another as Dharma friends.